 Keep equipment cases out of view of the shot whenever possible, for the sake of both convenience and security.
-Be sure to find a secure place to store the cases, such as an office, security desk, or the trunk of your car.
+Be sure to find a secure place to store the cases, such as an office, security desk, or the locked trunk of a car.